Urgent Medical Help

 In an extreme emergency please call 999 in the UK, or 911 in North America.
 Alternatively call the standard international emergency number 112.

 If you are in another country please call your doctor or the local emergency services.
-Their numbers can be found on this wikipedia page.

 Urgent Emotional Help